 But these carrot cake baked donuts are delightful for a breakfast treat that is at least a slightly healthier choice since they are baked instead of fried!
-I have made traditional fried donuts before (remember these delicious apple cider donuts from last fall?) but I love that baked donuts don’t require heating up a ton of oil for deep-frying!
+I have made traditional fried donuts before (like old-fashioned doughnuts and these delicious apple cider donuts) but I love that baked donuts don’t require heating up a ton of oil for deep-frying!

 My donut loving family was thrilled when I made these for them.
 Especially Rose who ALWAYS goes for cake donuts with sprinkles at the donut shop.
 Can’t say that I blame her.

 Do baked donuts taste like regular donuts?

 If you have never had baked donuts before and are wondering if they taste the same as traditional fried donuts, the answer is not quite, but not in a bad way.

 The texture is softer, without that crisp fried outer shell that you only get from hot oil.
 But baked donuts also don’t have a greasy aftertaste that is problematic with many donuts I’ve experienced over the years.

 Really, baked donuts are probably closer to muffins in terms of taste and texture, but they are more fun because they have the traditional donut shape that you get using a donut pan.
 These are the donut pans (<–affiliate link) I have and they work great.

 Don’t have a donut pan?
 You can easily make these in a muffin tin instead.
 The bake time is just a little longer, which you will see in the recipe notes.
 But a donut pan isn’t very expensive and I have found that I’m approximately 1,000x more likely to make donuts at home using a donut pan than I am to heat up a pot of oil for fried donuts.